BgeeDB/bgee-unil/src/markdown/support/Raw-data-interface/Raw-data-interface.md

 * **Stage ID**: Controlled vocabulary ID (UBERON or species specific term) describing the developmental and life stage of the sample.
 Clicking on the associated link will give you more information about the term, in addition to the parent and child terms.
 * **Stage name**: Common name of the developmental and life stage of the sample, for example, "adult".
 The terms can be highly precise, such as 4 days old, or if the authors did not use highly precise terms, the most precise parent term is used, such as "life cycle".
 * **Sex**: Annotation of the sex of the sample (male, female, any, hermaphrodite, mixed).
-* **Strain**: Annotation of the specific strain from which the samples were taken, for example C58/J or BXD6.
+* **Strain/Ethnicity**: Annotation of the specific strain/ethnicity from which the samples were taken, for example C58/J or BXD6.
 * **Species**: Describes the species name in binomial nomenclature (scientific name).